StevenClontz/clontz.org/pages/puzzles/puzzle-types.md

 ## Cryptic puzzles

+Example: my "Swiper No Swiping" puzzle on my [puzzle homepage](/puzzles/).

+Such puzzles might be called "designer" puzzles which are meant to be solved at most once by a given person, since part of the puzzle is the epiphany required to see an extraction technique.
+These are the most common type of puzzles found in quality puzzlehunts and escape rooms.

-Kind of hard to give examples of these, because they are generally "designer" puzzles which are meant to be solved at most once by a given person, perhaps in the context of a puzzlehunt competition.
-In a cryptic puzzle, the goal/answer is still well-defined (i.e. enter a certain word or phrase into an online form which is accepted; find a clue to a location where a previously designated token can be found).
+In a cryptic puzzle, the goal/answer should be well-defined (i.e. enter a certain word or phrase into an online form which is accepted; find a clue to a location where a previously designated token can be found).
-However, the mechanics of decyphering this solution are left completely vague, and it's up to the solver to guess at several interpretations of what the puzzle could mean until one fits.
+However, the mechanics of extracting this solution are left partially or completely vague, and it's up to the solver to guess at several interpretations of what the puzzle could mean until one fits.
+Often the puzzle's title or its flavortext can hide clues to this extraction: "you'd be **blind** to not know how to solve this" might be a (not-so) subtle clue to look for a way to find **Braille letters** in the puzzle.

 Designing such puzzles takes a lot of practice, in addition to knowledge of your audience.
 Different communities expect different levels of difficulty, and different players will have different levels of "genre savviness".
-These are by far my favorite, but it's hard to tell at a glance if such a puzzle is a high-quality difficult cryptic puzzle, or just badly written.
+These are by far my favorite type of puzzle to design and solve, but it's hard to tell at a quick glance if such a puzzle is a high-quality difficult cryptic puzzle, or just badly written.

-My "Swiper No Swiping" puzzle on my [puzzle homepage](/puzzles/) is an example of such a puzzle.

 ## Word puzzles